QUXiangtong/devOps/README.md

 ## 3-2 Document your playbook
 The playbook installs and configures Docker on all target servers using a dedicated role called docker.
 It runs with administrative privileges, gathers system information, and delegates all tasks—such as installing dependencies, adding Docker’s repository, and starting the Docker service—to the role.
 This structure ensures the playbook is clean, reusable, and easy to maintain.

+## 3-3 Document your docker_container tasks configuration
+In our Ansible deployment, we used the `docker_container` module to launch three key services: the PostgreSQL database, the backend API, and the HTTP proxy.
+Each container task specifies the container `name`, the `image` pulled from DockerHub, necessary `environment variables` (like database credentials and URLs), the custom Docker `network` for inter-service communication, and exposed `ports` where needed.
+We also configured the `ansible_python_interpreter` to use the virtual environment where the Docker SDK is installed, ensuring compatibility.
+This setup allows automated, reproducible service deployment on the remote server.